r-Techsupport/rTS_Wiki/src/content/docs/meta/contributing.md

 The format to create an Alert is below.
 You can add additonal "quote" `>` lines without issue.
 Use blank quote lines for spacing.

+> [!IMPORTANT] Important
+> If you use a link in a callout, you must have an extra blank line between the title and your body as seen below

 ```
 > [!WARNING] Warning
+>
 > It is very important that you remember to **power-off the motherboard** and switch-off and unplug the PSU after each component test.
 Do this before you remove or install anything.
+[ExampleLink](https://contoso.com)
 ```

 #### Caution